 I decided to try email again, again, my emails to BMW customer care just remain unanswered.
 Do you think I am frustrated?
 A hint: YES, Did you make me feel a not valued customer: YES!
 Do you think I will ever get another BMW?
 NO!
 Because it is not enough to make a good car, you should support it, excuse my language but BMW - SUCKS.
 I'll take my money somewhere else.
 So it's been 2 months and I still haven't got any reimbursement, nobody even cared to apologize.

-AUSTIN, TEXAS -- I drove with my daughter (just came back to town from summer break 2013/06 of college). we arrived with my 2013 high end vehicle and park far away.
+AUSTIN, TEXAS -- I drove with my daughter (just came back to town from summer break 2013/06 of college).
+We arrived with my 2013 high end vehicle and park far away.
 I told my daughter not to look at BMW since her aunt has so much problem with her M5 and got rid of it within 6 months.
-We went in walk around and take look and went inside to ask for help, there are 2 sale man and 1 sale woman passing by and not stop to talk to us.
+We went and walk around and take look and went inside to ask for help.
+There are 2 sales man and 1 sales woman passing by and not stop to talk to us.

 My daughter's BMW went into a lockdown when she turned her car key the "wrong way" in the door lock.
 Her purse was in the car, but fortunately her small children were not.
 AAA could not unlock the car and the car had to be towed to a dealership.
 This incident could have been horrific if her small children had already been put in their car seats and the car went into lockdown.
 We were told that these "things" happen.
 People have to be aware of such a possibility.
 It seems that in an effort to prevent robberies, a child could be put at risk.